-FROG-kb seeks to make allele frequency data for SNPs and other genetic polymorphisms more useful in a forensic setting.
+FROG-kb seeks to make allele frequency data for panels of SNPs more useful in a forensic setting.
 The primary objective of FROG-kb is to provide a web interface that, from a forensic perspective, is useful for teaching and research and can serve as a tool facilitating forensic practice.
 The underlying data are housed in the already extensively used and referenced ALlele FREquency Database (ALFRED).
-The FROG-kb interface makes the information usable for forensic purposes, including computational tools for comparing user-provided data with underlying allele frequencies in populations.
-These tools are organized by the methodology followed and the different published SNP/marker panels available.